ggerganov/llama.cpp/README.md

   know how to utilize it properly.
 But in any case, you can even disable it with `LLAMA_NO_ACCELERATE=1 make` and the performance will be the same, since no BLAS calls are invoked by the current implementation

+### Contributing

+- There are 2 git branches: [master](https://github.com/ggerganov/llama.cpp/commits/master) and [dev](https://github.com/ggerganov/llama.cpp/commits/dev)
+- Contributors can open PRs to either one
+- Collaborators can push straight into `dev`, but need to open a PR to get stuff to `master`
+- Collaborators will be invited based on contributions
+- `dev` branch is considered unstable
+- `master` branch is considered stable and approved.
+3-rd party projects should use the `master` branch

+General principles to follow when writing code:

+- Avoid adding third-party dependencies, extra files, extra headers, etc.
+- Always consider cross-compatibility with other operating systems and architectures
+- Avoid fancy looking modern STL constructs, use basic for loops, avoid templates, keep it simple
+- There are no strict rules for the code style, but try to follow the patterns in the code (indentation, spaces, etc.).
+Vertical alignment makes things more readable and easier to batch edit